iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

 - and the success measures (what metric or signal proves we achieved the goal).

 This creates direction so the backlog does not become a pile of unrelated requests.

+**Example (Step 0 outputs)**
+- **Goal:** Reduce customer support escalations by enabling agents to confirm payment status from the dashboard.
+- **Success measures:**
+  - Reduce “payment status unknown” tickets by 50% within 2 weeks after release.
+  - Achieve 95%+ successful status lookups for orders in the last 30 days.
+- **Constraints:**
+  - Vendor API rate limit is 100 requests/minute.
+  - Access requires a new API key approved by Security.
+  - Release window is Wednesday 18:00–20:00.
+  - We must not display full payment card data (privacy/security constraint).

 ### Step 1 — Capture requests into an intake (so we do not lose context)
 When a stakeholder asks for something, we do not immediately “turn it into a sprint.”